Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The platform typically enables three critical functions:

-Suggested read: What is Dispatch Management?
+Suggested read: What Is Dispatch Management?

-How Is Dispatch Software Being Automated?
+How Dispatch Software Automation Works

 Key Features of Automated Dispatch Software